jamesbroski/jamesbroski/README.md

 # Hi, I'm James 👋🏻

-Passionate Web Developer focused in all things Javascript
+Passionate Web Developer focused in React.js, JavaScript, and MERN Stack

 - 🤓  Committed to lifelong learning
 - 📬  Love to connect and collaborate